vodovorot-guides/vodovorot-guides.github.io/enh/rotation_en.md

 Enhance Shaman rotation breakdown.
 Spell priorities on this page change dynamically depending on selected talents, legendary and covenant.
 Original Russian page [here](https://stormkeeper.ru/enh/rotation.html).
 Author: [Amani](https://www.twitch.tv/amanizandalari), based on [Wordup's Enhancement Shaman Rotation Guide](https://www.wowhead.com/enhancement-shaman-rotation-guide).

 **Important note!** Priority list on this page dynamically changes depending on which talents, legendary and covenant are chosen.
-If any procs or buffs are not listed, then in this case they do not affect the priority of abilities. **All buttons below are clickable**.
+If any procs or buffs are not listed, then they do not affect the priority of abilities. **All buttons below are clickable**.
 {: class="bordered"}